 Professional development (CPD)

-The academic background of the group members means that the Survivability and Advanced Materials Group is able to provide a wide range of academic services.
-The group has a core focus on survivability of personnel, vehicles and aircraft.
-In particular, short courses linked to armour systems (such as Armour System Design) can be provided employing an extensive selection of low, medium and high strain-rate loading apparatus.
+The academic background of the members means that the Survivability, Lethality and Materials Group is able to provide a wide range of academic services.
+The Group has a core focus on survivability of personnel, vehicles and aircraft.
+In particular, short courses linked to armour systems (such as armour system design) can be provided employing an extensive selection of low, medium and high strain-rate loading apparatus.

-Further, tailored courses focused on key aspects of high-rate loading (shock, detonics, etc.) can be readily provided with additional support readily available from key experts with Cranfield University.
+Furthermore, tailored courses focused on key aspects of high-rate loading (shock, detonics etc) can be readily provided with additional support readily available from key experts with Cranfield University.